jnozzi/cocoadev.com/markdown/AdviceOnImportingHeaders.md

 With classes, you almost always want to import only in the .m file and forward-declare in the header.
 This keeps weird import loop/collision problems from arising and saves you headache while simultaneously making your header files cleaner and warmer, too!

-Okay, seriously though, it's good practice. -- General/RobRix
+Okay, seriously though, it's good practice. -- RobRix

-*Another good practice is to declare a General/FormalProtocol that your class will use and just write your code around that; then you never need use the classname at all, and your code becomes more flexible if e.g. you want to reuse it with a similar class.
+*Another good practice is to declare a FormalProtocol that your class will use and just write your code around that; then you never need use the classname at all, and your code becomes more flexible if e.g. you want to reuse it with a similar class.
 Experience (and some thought) will help you decide when to use this approach.
-(If you need to create an object, a General/FormalProtocol won't help you.) -- General/KritTer*
+(If you need to create an object, a FormalProtocol won't help you.) -- KritTer*

 ----